zhengli97/PromptKD/README.md

 #### (1) Base-to-Novel Experiments.

-1. The base-to-novel experimental settings are provided in config file at `configs/trainers/PromptKD/vit_b16_c2_ep20_batch8_4+4ctx.yaml`.
-You can modify the hyper-parameteres in this config file according to your needs.
+1. The base-to-novel experimental settings are provided in the config file at `configs/trainers/PromptKD/vit_b16_c2_ep20_batch8_4+4ctx.yaml`.
+You can modify the hyper-parameters in this config file according to your needs.

 2. Change the dataset path in `scripts/promptkd/base2new_train.sh line 4` to your current path.

-3. Run the commands below to train PromptKD on specified dataset.
+3. Run the commands below to train PromptKD on the specified dataset.

 For example:
 ```